algolia/docsearch/docs/src/styling.md

 ## Debugging

-If you want to inspect the dropdown markup with your browser tools, you should add `debug: true` to your `docsearch` call to prevent it from closing on inspection.
+To inspect the dropdown markup with your browser tools, you should add `debug: true` to your `docsearch` call to prevent it from closing on inspection.